AriFordsham/GHCWiki/event-log/live-monitoring.md

 // currently available event classes
 // TODO: NB: enableEvents needs room for arguments as well as "flags". enableEvents(long EventClasses);
+disableEvents(long EventClasses);

-disableEvents(long EventClasses);// Set the flush timer for a Capability's buffer.
+// Set the flush timer for a Capability's buffer.
 I.e. the buffer will get
 // flushed after ms milliseconds of inactivity
 // Should only be called when logging is not active.
 // Default: 0, i.e. do not flush buffers automatically